-The lowest of these 11 scores will be dropped.
-The lowest of these 11 scores will be dropped.
-The lowest of these 11 scores will be dropped.
+1 Weekly Discussion (20 points) The lowest of these 11 scores will be dropped.
+1 set of Weekly Reading Questions (20 points) The lowest of these 11 scores will be dropped.
+1 Weekly Module Activity (30 points) The lowest of these 11 scores will be dropped.